BitGladiator/Animal-Slider/README.md

-🦁 Animal Slider 🐾
+# 🦁 Animal Slider 🐾

-🎯 Overview
+# 🎯 Overview

 Welcome to the Animal Slider, a sleek and engaging image slider showcasing various stunning animals!
 Built with HTML, CSS, and JavaScript, this slider ensures smooth transitions and an intuitive user experience. 🌟

-✨ Features
+# ✨ Features

 ✅ Automatic & manual sliding options✅ Smooth & visually appealing transitions✅ Fully responsive design for all screen sizes✅ Easy-to-use navigation controls (Previous/Next buttons)✅ Lightweight & simple to integrate into any project

-🛠 Technologies Used
+# 🛠 Technologies Used

-🌐 HTML: Provides the structure of the slider.
+🌐 HTML → Provides the structure of the slider.

-🎨 CSS: Enhances styling and animations.
+🎨 CSS → Enhances styling and animations.

-⚡ JavaScript: Adds interactivity and functionality.
+⚡ JavaScript → Adds interactivity and functionality.

-🚀 Installation
+# 🚀 Installation

 Clone the repository or download the source code: